wp-plugins/autoptimize/readme.txt

 * Clear any cache that might still have pages which reference Autoptimized CSS/JS (e.g. of a page caching plugin such as WP Super Cache)

 == Changelog ==

+= 1.9.1 =
+* hard-exclude [the sidelink-search-box introduced in WP SEO v1.6](http://wordpress.org/plugins/wordpress-seo/changelog/) from JS optimization (this [broke some JS-optimization badly](http://wordpress.org/support/topic/190-breaks-js?replies=4))
+* bugfix: first add semi-colon to inline script, only then add try-catch if required instead of the other way around.

 = 1.9.0 =
 * "Inline and defer CSS" allows one to specify which "above the fold CSS" should be inlined, while the normal optimized CSS is deferred.